 - Relevant treatment information

-- Description of the 4C's (carat, cut, clarity and color)
+- Description of the stone (carat, clarity and color)

 - Cleaning and thorough inspection of the piece